mmmsaidmuradov/Firstlist/README.md

 # Firstlist
-Your first task: create a new repository, create a README.nd file and upload another file.
+Your first task: create a new repository, create a README.nd file and upload another File.
 You can find a playlist of videos about git by [link](https://www.youtube.com/watch?v=DKqZHo5sbbo)
 ## Front_End Developer STACK:
 * HTML